-ROB LEVINE, MEDICAL MALPRACTICE LAWYER
+ROB LEVINE, PSYCHIATRIC MALPRACTICE LAWYER

 VICTIM OF MENTAL HEALTH MALPRACTICE?
 GET AN ATTORNEY

 Psychiatrists, like any doctor who prescribes medication and sees patients, can be subject to a medical malpractice lawsuit.